zyllian/webdog/README.md

-# zyl.gay
+# webdog

-Source for my website (located at [zyl.gay](https://zyl.gay)) and the custom static site generator I've built alongside it.
+Source for webdog, the static site generator fit for a dog.
+See our website at https://webdog.zyl.gay for more details.

-Feel free to make or suggest changes.